High Level Structure¶

 Most of the complexity of KUnit lies in the Linux kernel itself.
 Within the KUnit kernel there are several parts:

-- The Test Runner which schedules and runs all the tests, which is
+The Test Runner which schedules and runs all the tests, which is composed of:

 The Linux kernel itself is much more complicated than this, but a full overview is outside of the scope of this document.